-Fermoy situated in the centre of the lush Blackwater Valley.
-The town has its roots in two main traditions: Religious and Military.
+Fermoy situated in the centre of the lush Blackwater Valley, just 36 km from Cork City along the M8 where you exit at junction 15.
+Fermoy town has its roots in two main traditions: Religious and Military.
 A Cistercian Abbey was founded in 1170 and around this Abbey the town developed.

 It is on the crossroads between the Rosslare Killarney and Dublin Cork routes.
 Renowned for inland fishing, it is an attractive base to explore the history and amenities of north and east Co.
 Cork.
 It is centrally located for visiting counties Tipperary, Waterford, Limerick and Kerry.